Blackpool, Lancashire

 The North

-When The Sunday Times Magazine commissioned photojournalist John Bulmer to document life in the industrial centres of the north of England, it was a time when northern society and culture was undergoing a vast transformation.
-Traditional industries - coal, steel, textiles, engineering - had been the wealth creators of the Industrial Revolution but were now in a rapid and relentless decline.
-The hard times etched on the faces of Bulmer’s subjects told of a life of struggle framed against an often bleak industrial background.
+When The Sunday Times Magazine commissioned photojournalist John Bulmer FRPS to document life in the industrial centres of the north of England, it was a time when northern society and culture was undergoing a vast transformation.
+Traditional industries - coal, steel, textiles, engineering - had been the wealth creators of the Industrial Revolution but they were now in a rapid and relentless decline.
+The hard times etched on the faces of John’s subjects told of a life of incredible struggle and hardship framed against a bleak industrial background.
 These were people forgotten as the ‘Swinging Sixties’ changed the cultural landscape of Britain.

-On 28 March 1965 the magazine published a Special Issue devoted to ‘The North’ and it was Bulmer’s photographs that appeared on the cover and across 13 pages.
-Bulmer later reflected on the significance of this Special Issue, “I was very used to working in colour, but also very aware that no serious professional had photographed the industrial North in colour before.”
+On 28 March 1965 the magazine published a Special Issue devoted to ‘The North’ and it was John’s photographs that appeared on the cover and across 13 pages.
+John later reflected on the significance of this Special Issue, “I was very used to working in colour, but also very aware that no serious professional had photographed the industrial North in colour before.”

 The Sunday Times Magazine